gorgonia/tensor/README.md

 There is a whole laundry list of methods and functions available at the [godoc](https://godoc.org/gorgonia.org/tensor) page

+## API Notes ##

+This package has a notion of "layers" in its API.
+This section clarifies the different patterns seen in the API.

 ## Design of `*Dense` ##